 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 South Dakota will need to fill 18,000 STEM jobs by 2018, but the state’s ability to produce a skilled workforce has lagged behind this growing demand.
 South Dakota has some of the lowest STEM rankings in the nation: it is 43rd in number of PhD scientists and engineers and 44th in number of patents issued.

-In 2009, more than two out of five STEM graduates at the state’s most research intensive universities were foreign born temporary residents.
+In 2009, more than two out of five STEM graduates at the state’s most research intensive universities were foreign-born.
 Immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion in sales from 2006 to 2012.